chrisconlin/Conlin_Latin102/translation2.md

 Translation:
-Deianira, the wife of Hercules, could not cross the great river, which was named Evenus, and the centaur Nessus, who was the son of Ixion and Nubes, she asked him for help.
+Deianira, the wife of Hercules, could not cross the great river, which was named Evenus,

+and the centaur Nessus, who was the son of Ixion and Nubes, she asked him for help. ❓ **Not yet English**

 After she had been carried up in the river itself he wanted to rape her.
 When Hercules came to this place and when Deianira implored his help, he pierced Nessus with his arrows.

 "As he was dying, when he knew that the arrows had great potency because they had been soaked in posinous liquid of the Hydra Lerna, he gave his own blood to Deiaira after it has been removed and he said that it was a love potion."